jpan72/jpan72.github.io/_posts/2019-1-29-Domain adaptation for semantic segmentation.md

 ---

+## Motivation

-Given annotated semantic segmentation dataset such as GTA5, the task is to use these There are two apporaches to domain adaptation for semantic segmentation in general.
+Given an annotated semantic segmentation dataset, the task is to use these annotations to supervise the semantic segmentation of another dataset.
+There are two apporaches to domain adaptation for semantic segmentation in general.